kisaragi-hiu/ordered-set.el/README.md

 But sometimes you want a collection that has both constant lookup time and the ability to preserve element order.
 This library implements that.

-## About naming

-Surprisingly there is no library called `set.el`, but to leave some space for Emacs to gain a builtin set library in the future I've now avoided using that name.

 ## Installation

 For now: